“I have a little dreidel. I made it out of clay.

 Folding the Origami Dreidel

 Four sheets of origami paper, 15cm x 15cm (6in x 6in) will make a dreidel that is about 10-15cm (about 4-6in) long, depending on the length of the handle.
+I use paper from Folded Square as I have found the quality is better than other colored paper you might find.
 The Origami Dreidel takes about ten minutes to make.

 Instructions to Fold an Origami Dreidel

 Jo Nakashima has made a tutorial video, showing how to fold this Origami Dreidel.
 This is clear and easy to follow.
 The video says you need two sheets of paper that are 10cm x 10cm, and two that are 2.5cm x 2.5cm.
 I don’t think this is correct: I followed Jo Nakashima’s instructions and successfully made the dreidel in the picture using four sheets of paper the same size!
 More origami tutorials from Jo Nakashima are available on his YouTube Channel.

 Also according to Wikipedia, this is how to play the dreidel game: